-As a result of performing the above, we identified significant assumptions used for actuarial reserving and loan loss provisioning as key audit matters related to the potential risk of fraud.
+As a result of performing the above, we identified significant assumptions used for actuarial reserving, loan loss provisioning and the valuation of equity release mortgages as key audit matters related to the potential risk of fraud.
 The key audit matters section of our report explains the matters in more detail and also describes the specific procedures we performed in response to those key audit matters.